 In her first idiom-shattering book of poetry, "In the Doghouse," Wanda John-Kehewin endeavors to “speak her truth,” combining elements of First Nations oral tradition with a style of dramatic narrative that originates from the earliest rules of cultural storytelling and also keeps pace with the rhythmical undulations of Canadian poets such as James Reaney and E.J.
 Pratt.

-In emotive and yet wryly unsentimental tones, John-Kehewin lends her voice to many forms of suffering that surround enforced loss of culture, addressing topics such as alcohol addiction, familial abandonment, religious authority, sexual abuse, and the pain of mourning for loved ones.
+In vibrant and yet wryly unsentimental tones, John-Kehewin lends her voice to many forms of suffering surrounding the enforced loss of culture, addressing alcohol addiction, familial abandonment, religious authority, sexual abuse, and the pain of mourning for loved ones.
 John-Kehewin does not spare herself when relating her own stories, even as she tells the stories of others that are so like her own, admonishing humanity for its lack of conscience in poems that journey from the turmoil of the Gaza Strip to rapidly dissolving ice floes …